NekoSaiKou/chatroom/README.md

 # Chatroom
----

 ## Getting Started

-This chatroom is a simple chatroom written in c++, socket amd multithread.
+This is a simple chatroom written in c++, socket amd multithread.
 This is the second project of the 108-2 Operating System course.

 ### Build